How to TRANSITION and CLOSE (Step 5) your Project for Success After the Project

 Imagine you had to buy a vehicle and it was like a small project.
 And you followed the steps to INITIATE your project, to set it up for the greatest probability of success.

-You have completed your vehicle purchase.
+You completed your vehicle purchase.
 It was a success, and it was enjoyable and rewarding.
 You’re having a drink with some delicious appies and thinking, “this was one of the best things I have ever done, thanks to my great project management.”

 Celebrate your project success

-In fact, it was one of the best experiences for your stakeholders too.
+Your vehicle purchase project was one of the best experiences for your stakeholders too.

 Your automotive expert advisor, for example, said they had helped others with their car purchases and the experience with your project to purchase your vehicle was the best they had ever had:

-• Communications were excellent and they always felt informed
+- Communications were excellent and they always felt informed

-• The deliverables were well understood, the methodology made sense and the approach and schedule were reasonable
+- The deliverables were well understood, the methodology made sense and the approach and schedule were reasonable

 Now the final step is to transition from a project state to an operational state, so your success continues for what you have created after your project is complete.